 - Don't send mail in your mailbox.
 Drop it at the post office.
 Identity thieves love to collect bill payments or credit card payments.
 They get your credit card number, but if you're paying by check, they get your account number as well.

 These phishing methods may be part of a "Piracy Ring," an organized network of individuals who "recruit" a person who has access to information.
 For example, someone might approach the waiter at a restaurant and offer $5 for every credit card number they can get.
 That can be done while reading your card at the check-out, and most victims don't even notice when it happens.
 If you asked the waiter, it probably wouldn't even occur to them they are enabling identity theft.

 High-Tech Data Breaches

 The high-tech category represents a more sophisticated identity theft often called a data breach.
 The methods are often more covert, which makes them hard to detect or respond to.
 This is also the area a consumer has the least control over.

 Most identity theft laws are designed to address this area.
-Laws such as the Fair and Accurate Credit Transactions Act (FACTA) and Health Insurance Portability and Accountability Act (HIPAA) focus on three key areas of record keeping: how records are stored, how they are accessed, and how they are disposed.
+Laws such as the Fair and Accurate Credit Transactions Act (FACTA) and Health Insurance Portability and Accountability Act (HIPAA) focus on three key areas of record-keeping: how records are stored, how they are accessed, and how they are disposed of.